 These amazingly easy (and so delicious) Chocolate Peanut Butter Balls are a welcomed treat every holiday season!

 I’ve been making these peanut butter balls for friends and family every year since my early twenties.
-I realized recently it has been THREE long years since I’ve made them and knew I couldn’t go another year without them (never missed a year until 3 years ago!).
+I realized recently it had been THREE long years since I made them, and I knew I couldn’t go another year without them (I never missed a year until 3 years ago!).

-I hope you, your family and friends love these peanut butter balls as much as I have over the years.
+I hope you, your family, and your friends love these peanut butter balls as much as I have over the years.
 Enjoy!

 More Holiday Treats